Learning Graph ARMA Processes from Time-Vertex Spectra: Introduction

-Then, our second contribution is a theoretical sample complexity analysis of the problem of learning graph ARMA models from a finite set of realizations.
-In particular, under mild assumptions over the joint spectrum manifold of the process (such as finite manifold curvature and nonzero tangents), we first show that the JPSD estimation error decreases at rate $O(1/\sqrt{L})$ as the number $L$ of realizations increases.
-Then, we study the implications of this result on the estimation error of the missing observations of the process and show that the convergence rate of $O(1/\sqrt{L})$ holds also for this case.

 The rest of the paper is organized as follows: In Section \ref{sec_rel_work}, we discuss the related literature.
 In Section \ref{sec_basics_gsp}, we give a brief overview of the theory of stochastic graph processes.
 Then in Section \ref{sec_prop_method}, we present the proposed method for learning graph ARMA processes.
 In Section \ref{sec_samp_complx}, we present our theoretical sample complexity analysis for learning graph ARMA models.
-In Section \ref{sec_exp_res} we evaulate the performance of our method with experiments, and in Section \ref{sec_concl} we conclude.
+In Section \ref{sec_exp_res} we experimentally evaluate the performance of our method and in Section \ref{sec_concl} we conclude.